-A good candidate is an individual who excelled in school, especially in math and in science, demonstrates reliability, possesses a sincere desire to succeed, and has a positive attitude and a desire to work hard.
-The electrical construction trade is an occupation requiring a high level of knowledge and skill, which we teach to hundreds of successful, qualified, and fortunate individuals.
+A good candidate is one with a record of having done well in school, especially in math and in science, one who has demonstrated reliability, possesses a sincere desire to succeed, and one who has a positive attitude and a desire to work hard.
+The electrical construction trade is an occupation requiring a high level of knowledge and skill which we teach to hundreds of successful, qualified, and fortunate individuals.